-The complainant or respondent may appeal the determination by submitting a written appeal within five (5) business days of the date of the outcome letter.
-The outcome letter will notify the parties to whom they may submit a written appeal.
-Respondents have the right to appeal both findings (decision of responsible/not responsible) and sanctions, however findings may only be appealed on the basis of procedural error.
-Complainants have the right to appeal based on procedural error.
-As complainants are not permitted under FERPA to receive the outcome of a case except in relation to violence and incidents related to Title IX violations (sexual misconduct, relationship violence, and stalking), complainants will only be able to appeal findings (on the basis of procedural error) and sanctions in those instances.
-The College will share findings and sanctions with the complainant in accordance with FERPA requirements.
-For appeals of academic integrity violations heard by the CRB, complainants and respondents should follow the processes outlined in the ethics of scholarship section.
+The student, student organization, or athletic team or reporting individuaul may appeal the determination by submitting a written appeal within five (5) working days of the date of the outcome letter.
+The outcome letter is sent to a students email and will notify the participants to whom they may submit a written appeal.
+Students, student organizations, or athletic teams have the right to appeal both findings (decision of responsible/not responsible) and accountability and communtiy restoration plans, however findings may only be appealed on the basis of procedural error.
+Reporting individauls have the right to appeal based on procedural error.
+As reporting individuals are not permitted under FERPA to receive the outcome of a hearing or community standards violation, except in relation to violence and incidents related to Title IX violations (sexual misconduct, relationship violence, and stalking), reporting individuals will only be able to appeal findings (on the basis of procedural error) and accountability and community restoration plans in those instances.
+The College will share findings and accountability and community restoration plans with the reporting individuals in accordance with FERPA requirements.
+For appeals of academic integrity violations heard by the CSRB, students and reporting individuals should follow the processes outlined in the ethics of scholarship section.

-- Appeals of procedure and/or appeals of sanctions by the complainant and/or the respondent must be submitted in writing within five (5) business days after written notification of the outcome and must meet the criteria below to be accepted.
+- Appeals of procedure and/or appeals of accountability and community restoration plans by the students and/or the reporting individual must be submitted in writing within five (5) working days after written notification of the outcome and must meet the criteria below to be accepted.
 A late appeal will not be accepted.

 - Appeals based on procedural grounds must outline a material procedural error that substantially impacted the outcome.

-- Appeals of sanctions must outline why the sanction is substantially disproportionate to the violation.
-An appeal of sanctions should also detail any alternate sanctions the appellant would suggest as more appropriate.
+- Appeals of sanctions must outline why the accountability and community restoration plans is substantially disproportionate to the violation.
+An appeal of the assigned accountability measures should also detail any alternate accountability measures the student, student organization, or athletic team would suggest as more appropriate and that align with the violation.

 - Appeals of removal from housing, suspension, or expulsion